-- No harsh training techniques allowed.
+- No harsh training techniques are allowed.

 Basic Agility Classes

 The basic class introduces the foundation elements of agility.
-Students will learn how to negotiate the various obstacles: The A frame, the dog walk, the teeter, single and double jumps, tunnels, chutes, the tire jump, the pause table and weave poles.
+Students will learn how to negotiate the various obstacles: The A-frame, the dog walk, the teeter, single and double jumps, tunnels, chutes, the tire jump, the pause table and weave poles.
 Using a variety of fun training techniques, our knowledgeable instructors will tailor training sessions to speed your dog’s understanding of the basic exercises.

 Instructors will advise you when you have mastered the fundamentals of the sport and are ready to advance to the Intermediate class.

 Intermediate Agility Classes

 Students will continue to refine their handling skills including hand signals for the dog.
 The difficulty of the obstacles will gradually increase to competition levels.
 This is a highly rewarding class where you can visibly see your dog learning to watch you and moving with increasing assurance through the agility course.
 Instructors will advise you when you have mastered the fundamentals of the sport and are ready to advance to the Competition Level class.